sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 - **Test Score**: A specific score on a standardized test or exam.
 - **Pass/Fail Status**: Binary classification indicating whether a student passes or fails.

+# Visualization of Linear Regression Assumptions

-To visualize the assumptions of linear regression using the comparison of actual and predicted values, the visualizations shows:
+This project includes visualizations to assess the assumptions of linear regression through the comparison of actual and predicted values.
+Below are the key visualizations and their purposes:

+1. Scatter Plot
--Scatter Plot: Shows the relationship between actual and predicted values.
+   The scatter plot illustrates the relationship between actual and predicted values.
+It helps to visually assess how closely the predicted values align with the actual values.

+2. Residuals Plot
--Residuals Plot: Displays the residuals (differences between actual and predicted values) against the predicted values to check for homoscedasticity (constant variance).
--Histogram of Residuals: Checks the normality of residuals.
+   The residuals plot displays the residuals (differences between actual and predicted values) against the predicted values.
+This plot is used to check for **homoscedasticity**, indicating whether the variance of the residuals is constant across all levels of the predicted values.

+3. Histogram of Residuals
+   The histogram checks the **normality** of the residuals.
+Ideally, the distribution of residuals should resemble a bell-shaped curve, which supports the validity of the linear regression assumptions.

+## Conclusion

+These visualizations serve as essential diagnostic tools for evaluating the performance of the linear regression model and verifying the underlying assumptions.

 ![Screenshot 2024-11-01 164626](https://github.com/user-attachments/assets/92141fe6-291f-4356-9a3e-8078621fafca)
 ![Screenshot 2024-11-01 164651](https://github.com/user-attachments/assets/0a3579f5-f660-49f2-a00a-a739809a590c)